Wrong-Site Surgery When Removing Kidney Stones

 One week later Carol was re-admitted to hospital and the surgery was performed.
 She was discharged, but two days later started to become incontinent of urine.
 Carol attended hospital, and it was found that the stent had dropped.
 She was seen by a urologist, who took the decision to remove the stent.

 Carol began to make a good recovery, but once again began to suffer bouts of urinary incontinence.
-These episodes still happen frequently, and she must wear incontinence pads every day.
+These episodes still happen frequently.
 Furthermore, Carol has had to take days out of her annual leave to cover for her absence from work, and was unable to perform domestic duties without assistance for six weeks.

 Understandably, Carol felt unhappy about the treatment she received and contacted Glynns to see what action she could take.
 We instructed a consultant urological surgeon to prepare an expert report on her behalf.
-The report found that Carol was the victim of wrong-site surgery, and as a result she not only had to undergo another procedure, but is now incontinent of urine.
+The report found that Carol was the victim of wrong-site surgery, and as a result she had to undergo another procedure.
 Glynns helped Carol settle a medical negligence claim for these injuries, and she was awarded £10,000 compensation.

 Would You Like Assistance from Specialist Surgey Negligence Claims Solicitors?